ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/data-update-row-data/index.md

 ## Comparison to Transaction Updates

-When setting Row Data and not providing Row Keys, the grid rips all data out of the grid and starts from scratch with the new Row Data.
+When setting Row Data and not providing Row IDs, the grid rips all data out of the grid and starts from scratch with the new Row Data.

-However when providing Row Keys and updating Row Data, the grid creates a [Transaction Update](/data-update-transactions/) underneath the hood.
+However when providing Row IDs and updating Row Data, the grid creates a [Transaction Update](/data-update-transactions/) underneath the hood.
 In other words, once the grid has worked out what rows have been added, updated and removed, it then creates a transaction with these details and applies it.
-This means all the operational benefits to Transaction Updates equally apply to setting Row Data with providing Row Keys.
+This means all the operational benefits to Transaction Updates equally apply to setting Row Data with providing Row IDs.

-There are however some differences with updating Row Data (with Row Keys) and Transaction Updates.
+There are however some differences with updating Row Data (with Row IDs) and Transaction Updates.
 These differences are as follows:

 - When setting Row Data, the grid will have the overhead of identifying what rows are added, removed and updated.